TheKvolts/CIS5300_Final_Project/output/README.md

 ## Primary Metric

-For this sentiment analysis task, we use **Macro-averaged F1-score** as our primary evaluation metric because:
+For both tasks, we use **Macro-averaged F1-score** as our primary evaluation metric because:
 1. It balances precision and recall
-2. It treats all sentiment classes equally (important for financial analysis where all sentiments matter)
+2. It treats all classes equally (important for financial analysis where all sentiments/aspects matter)
 3. It is robust to class imbalance

 We also report **Accuracy** and **Weighted F1-score** for completeness.